KeefCheif/MB/README.md

  Added Features:

-  The primary extra feature that I chose to implement was the thumbnail picture for tabs feature My secondary concern for this project was usability _I will discuss my approach to each of these features/focuses in the next section_
+  The primary extra feature that I chose to implement was the thumbnail picture for tabs feature.
+My secondary concern for this project was usability
+  _I will discuss my approach to each of these features/focuses in the next section_